 If you are absent, your line manager will maintain appropriate contact with you in order to keep in touch and understand where they may need to make adjustments within the organisation, for example, reallocating your duties.
 Provisions like a phased return to work may also be discussed at such a meeting if you feel you are ready to return.

-If your GP signs you off sick for 'stress' or similar (i.e. after the first 7 days of sickness) we may require a note from your GP on your return to confirm that you are fit to work.
+If your GP signs you off sick for a related reason such as Stress or similar (i.e. after the first 7 days of sickness) we may require a note from your GP on your return to confirm that you are fit to work.

 On your return to work, as with any illness, your Manager will complete a return to work interview with you to discuss your return and how the Guild can support you e.g. a phased return to work, an alteration to your duties where possible (if they are considered to be compounding the problem).